Learn how to set up a WordPress site so that you can use AccessAlly for your courses and memberships.

-As an open-source software, WordPress has incredible flexibility and potential.
-If you’re new to WordPress, you might be tempted to get a free site at WordPress.com … but this won’t give you the full flexibility you’ll want to have as you grow and develop your online presence.
+As open-source software, WordPress has incredible flexibility and potential.
+If you’re new to WordPress, you might be tempted to get a free site at WordPress.com.
+But this won’t give you the full flexibility you’ll want to have as you grow and develop your online presence.

 To set up a fully-customizable WordPress site, you’ll need:

 - A hosting company (read our article on choosing the right LMS hosting service here)

 - A unique domain name (we recommend a subdomain)

 - A free WordPress install (usually linked through your hosting cpanel)

 For hosting providers, we recommend WPEngine, a hosting provider that can handle a ton of website traffic and is specifically intended for WordPress sites.
 Another great option is Kinsta, which is on the same quality level as WPEngine.

 Both of these are affiliate links, but we don’t recommend them for that reason.
 They are solid and proven hosts that deliver a great experience for you as the site owner, and for your clients as your number of members grows and traffic increases to your site.

 If you choose another hosting service, look for one that offers 1-click WordPress installs, for ease of setup.